Nothing Bad Can Happen: Reception

 Nothing Bad Can Happen was the only German feature film at the 2013 Cannes Film Festival and Gebbe revealed the response that she observed following the Cannes screening: "We expected it to be controversial, and that was what happened.
 We had boos and cheers, escapees and long standing ovations.
 It was intense!
 I think we stirred up a hornets' nest.
 And that is what artists should do."
 As of 28 July 2013, critical reviews of Gebbe's debut are mixed.
 Varietys Scott Foundas acknowledges the director's talent, the memorable acting efforts of newcomers Julius Feldmeier and Swantje Kohlhof, and the cinematography of Moritz Schultheiss, but also labels Gebbe's work on the film as "muddled" and "misdirected."
 Ion Cinema's Nicolas Bell concludes his review by stating "there’s something that doesn’t quite sit well by the closing credits" and criticizes a "weak" script.
 In a break from its usual format, horror film website Fangoria published a review of the film by Samuel Zimmerman who commended Gebbe's film as a "riveting example of transcendent horror."

+Curiosity

+The title "Tore TanzT" visually recalls the letter T three times, which resembles a cross.